 Cat Poop Could Give You A Fatal Disease

-gondii is a parasite which ordinarily does no harm to the brains of humans it infects, as their immune system is capable of handling the parasite.
+Gondii is a parasite that ordinarily does no harm to the brains of humans it infects, as their immune system is capable of handling the parasite.
 Nevertheless, there are people with weakened immune systems who are unable to handle the exposure to T. gondii causing a disease known as toxoplasmosis.
-This disease has the ability to cause mild symptoms associated with flu, mental disorders such as depression and schizophrenia or even death.
+This disease has the ability to cause mild symptoms associated with flu, mental disorders such as depression and schizophrenia, or even death.
 T. gondii is present in cat feces, so humans by just cleaning up after their cat could contract toxoplasmosis.

 Cats Want To Show You Their Butts

 Has the thought of why on earth your cat deems it necessary to marry your face and its behind?
 To us humans, it’s nasty and disgusting, but it, in reality, is the way our cats greet and say hi.
 Many experts say cats communicate through body language and respectfully opening up themselves to a sniff, which signifies them unveiling their faces to us to recognize.
 This is a massive compliment that is typically given to trusted friends.

 Every single cat has its weird and unique character traits, although some seem to push the boundaries into strange and even more disgusting.
 Some cat owners on numerous pet forums have stated that their cat became seemingly hung up on human earwax so much that, their cats began attempting to lick the inside of their owners’ ears.
 This to non-cat owners is definitely not something they would wish to do.